Iterations of dependent random maps and exogeneity in nonlinear dynamics: Examples

 \subsection{Dynamic binary choice model}

 We consider the dynamic

-Where $(\zeta_t)_{t\in\Z}$ is a stationary process taking values in a measurable space $E'$ and $g:\{0,1\}^q\times E'\rightarrow \R$ is a measurable function.
-This kind of binary model is popular in econometrics for studying dynamic of recessions.
+where $(\zeta_t)_{t\in\Z}$ is a stationary process taking values in a measurable space $E'$ and $g:\{0,1\}^q\times E'\rightarrow \R$ is a measurable function.
+This kind of binary model is popular in econometrics for studying the dynamics of recessions.
 See \citet{deJ} who studied the case $g$ linear and \citet{kauppi} for a study of US recessions.

 \begin{prop} \begin{enumerate} \item Assume that $(\zeta_t)_{t\in \Z}$ is a stationary and ergodic process such that